Nginx Web server

 - If we do that then it will be served but the

-where as it should betext/css
+Content-Typewill betext/plainwhere as it should betext/css.

 - If we do that then it will be served but the